 Regular polling will also enable instructors to tailor their methodologies to the constantly shifting needs of a rapidly changing population of students (with diverse backgrounds & priorities).
 This will not go unnoticed by your student body, as doing so will further augment their perception that your institution cares about them as individuals.

 Students will no longer see course evaluations as a means to improve the education experience for their classroom successors; instead, regular in-term surveys & polls will be perceived as tools to improve their current classroom experience (further reinforcing the inherent value of learning communities and the culture of continuous improvement).

-- Paint a broader picture: Leverage Blue/Surveys and widen the net of the feedback data collected from in-and-around campus (in addition to in-class feedback).
+- General surveys: Leverage Blue’s survey capabilities and widen the net of the feedback data collected from in-and-around campus (in addition to in-class feedback).
 A great way to identify key student concerns and to facilitate improvement from multiple perspectives within your institution is to ensure a broader surveying strategy that accounts for multiple aspects and perspectives of student life (student services, library services, gym services, etc.)

-Did you know that you’re sitting on a wealth of pre-existing institutional data that could be used – in combination/collation with your student feedback data – in order to reveal hidden gaps for improvement?
+You are sitting on a wealth of pre-existing institutional data that could be used – in combination with your student feedback data – in order to reveal hidden gaps for improvement.
 Insights that could not only help you improve multiple facets of the T&L experience but also help you identify specific issues relating to different at-risk student demographic groups/profiles (e.g., 1st Gen Students, 1st Year Students, etc.)

 Here are some good ways to rely on the data you collect:

 - Communicate results: After each round of student feedback, ensure the results are communicated back to all students.
 This will give them a good overview of what their peers think and prioritize.
 Use multiple channels like your student portal and quarterly newsletter.